Ruvyrom/Ruvomain-Protocole/README.md

 ---
 ## 📦 Protocol Hierarchy
-The protocol is modular, allowing users to choose their level of optimization:
+The protocol is modular, allowing users to choose their level of optimization. *Tierslists are provided as standardized defaults, but the architecture is designed for you to edit `tier*.json` files to fit your specific operational requirements.*

 | Tier | Strategy| Recommended For |
 |:---|:---|:---|